qaware/x-forwarded-filter/README.md

     X-Forwarded-Host: "hostB"   => filter will use "hostA"
 - Supports multiple COMMA-SPACE separated values inside a headers value ->use Find-First-Strategy
   - e.g. X-Forwarded-Host: "hostA, hostB"  => filter will use "hostA"
-- Configurable processing strategy for `X-Forwarded-Proto` =>  PREPEND or REPLACE the contextPath `ForwardedFilter.xForwardedProtoStrategy=[PREPEND, REPLACE]`
+- Configurable processing strategy for `X-Forwarded-Prefix` =>  PREPEND or REPLACE the contextPath `ForwardedFilter.xForwardedPrefixStrategy=[PREPEND, REPLACE]`
 - Configurable header processing and removal strategy `ForwardedFilter.headerProcessingStrategy=[EVAL_AND_KEEP, EVAL_AND_REMOVE, DONT_EVAL_AND_REMOVE]`
   - EVAL_AND_KEEP - process headers and keep them in the list of headers for downstream processing